askipwith/dvsa-booking/README.md

 3. Keep loading centres until it has at least MIN_CENTRES
 4. Search each centre for avaiable dates between FIRST_TEST_DATE and LAST_TEST_DATE
 5. Load the test centre booking page for the closest centre with a matching date...
-6. ...or wait for AVG_SEARC_INT and try again in a loop It will also try and deal with a range of DVSA issue pages (service unavailable, max search limit, 500 error, time out, log out etc.)
+6. ...or wait for AVG_SEARCH_INT and try again in a loop It will also try and deal with a range of DVSA issue pages (service unavailable, max search limit, 500 error, time out, log out etc.)

 # WAF CAPTCHA or Block